cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 <alert type="info">

-If you are using [Vue.js](https://vuejs.org/), click on the Vue tab of the code examples when available.
+If you are using [Vue.js](https://vuejs.org/), click on the Vue tab of the code examples in our documentation when available.
 If there is no Vue tab, the code is the same.

 </alert>